w8tcha/CKEditor-CodeMirror-Plugin/README.md

 Syntax Highlighting for the CKEditor (Source View) with the CodeMirror Plugin

+### Available Shortcuts
+* 'Ctrl-K' to comment the currently selected text
+* New Command 'Ctrl-Shift-K' to uncomment currently selected text
+* New Command 'Ctrl-Shift-F' to autoformat currely selected text

 The Full Theme List can be found here: http://codemirror.net/demo/theme.html

 ![Screenshot](http://www.watchersnet.de/Portals/0/screenshots/dnn/CKEditorSourceView.png)